Tariff engineering: Examples

-Columbia Sportswear uses so called "Nurse's Pockets", or small pockets near the waist line, on many of its women's shirt, including the PFG Tamiami, because women's shirts with pockets below the waistline are levied a lower import tariff than shirts without such pockets.
+Columbia Sportswear uses so called “nurse’s pockets”, or small pockets near the waist line, on many of its women's shirts, including the PFG Tamiami, because women's shirts with pockets below the waistline are levied a lower import tariff than shirts without such pockets.

+Converse Chuck Taylor All-Stars sneakers have soles partially covered in a thin layer of felt when new, in order to be classified as slippers and thus pay a lower import tax duty than similar shoes.
+The layer usually rubs off within a month of having been worn.

+Chicken tax

 Ford Motor Company imported the Ford Transit from Spain as complete passenger vehicles, including rear seat, rear seat belts, and rear glass windows, in order to avoid a 25% tariff on cargo-duty vehicles, known as the Chicken tax, and instead pay the lower tariff of 2.5%.
 Once the vehicles arrived in the United States, Ford converted the Transit into its cargo van by removing the rear seats, rear seat belts, and sometimes replacing the rear glass with metal panels.
 In 2013 the U.S. Customs and Border Protection ruled that the Transit was a cargo-duty vehicle for importing purposes to the United States, despite the addition of the seat, belts, and windows.
 Ford appealed to the United States Court of International Trade, which ruled in Ford's favor in 2017 but was overturned on appeal by the United States Court of Appeals for the Federal Circuit in 2019.
 On June 29, 2020, the Supreme Court of the United States denied certiorari thus ending litigation in favor of the United States.
 On June 1, 2021, Ford announced it would likely be charged $1.3 billion in penalties and interest in addition to $192 million it had already paid.
-Both Ford and Daimler, manufacture of the Mercedes Sprinter van, have made plans to manufacture their respective cargo vans inside the United States to avoid paying the Chicken Tax.
+Both Ford and Daimler, manufacturers of the Mercedes Sprinter van, have made plans to manufacture their respective cargo vans inside the United States to avoid paying the Chicken Tax.

-The Subaru BRAT was manufactured with rear-facing "jump" seats inside its truck bed in order to avoid paying the Chicken Tax.
+The Subaru BRAT was manufactured with rear-facing “jump seats” inside its truck bed in order to avoid paying the Chicken Tax.